Updated 4 October 2022

 How to correct it and become an awesome runner

 Most people we see with running injuries tend to have a cadence of about 160 per minute.

 If you’re overstriding, don’t increase your cadence too quickly, try increasing by up to 8-10 steps per minute initially.

 Give your body time to adapt to avoid any teething problems.

 After all, most people who start with a running cadence of 160 take about 3 months to get it up to 180 per minute.

-The easiest way to adjust your cadence, is to use a running cadence app.
-There are plenty on the app store to choose from.
-A simple one, that’s easy to use, costs $1.49, and is creatively called, ‘Run Tempo - Runners Metronome’.
+The easiest way to adjust your cadence is to use a running cadence app.
+A simple one that we like, and is easy to use, is creatively called – RunCadence Mobile.

 Increasing your cadence rate doesn’t mean you have to run faster, it just means that you have to decrease your stride length slightly, and increase your leg speed.

-Look at this happy couple in the pic below.
-Feet are about to strike directly under the knee, with a flat foot - no heel strike.
-Compare them to the photo at the top of the page...
-Big difference!
+Look at the pic below.
+The lead foot is about to strike the ground directly under the knee, with a flat foot – no heel strike.
+Compare that to the photo at the top of the page… Big difference!

 Once you’ve adopted this technique, running will immediately feel much easier and more fluid.
 The brakes have been released!
 More importantly, though, it’s also less jarring on the knees.
 Running will then become far more enjoyable, and you’ll be a lot less injury-prone.